ifthenpay/WHMCS/readme.md

 If you already have an ifthenpay account but haven't contracted a needed payment method, you can place an automatic request with ifthenpay.
 The response time for this request is 1 to 2 business days, with the exception of the Credit Card payment method, which might exceed this time due to validation requirements.
-To request the creation of an additional account, access the configuration page of the payment method you wish to contract and input your backoffice key (1), if you don't have any acount for that payment method, a dialog window will popup asking if you wish to request an account for that payment method, you can then click the ok button (2) to send an automatic email requesting that payment method account creation.
+To request the creation of an additional account, access the configuration page of the payment method you wish to contract and input your backoffice key (1), if you don't have any account for that payment method, a dialog window will popup asking if you wish to request an account for that payment method, you can then click the ok button (2) to send an automatic email requesting that payment method account creation.
 ![img](https://github.com/ifthenpay/WHMCS/raw/assets/version_8/assets/request_account.png)
 </br>